-Such elaborate comic abbreviations began to appear in newspapers, notes Michael West in Transcendental Wordplay: America’s Romantic Punsters and the Search for the Language of Nature.
+Such elaborate comic abbreviations began to appear in newspapers, notes Michael West.
+In Transcendental Wordplay: America’s Romantic Punsters and the Search for the Language of Nature, he wrote,

 Newspaper columns were suddenly sprinkled with mysterious acronyms that other editors and the public had to demonstrate their cleverness by figuring out.